MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

   creator or via providing an adapter translating a foreign symbol into an `S` symbol.
 * This can be used, e.g., in these scenarios:
   * A name of a certain kind is introduced automatically the first time it occurs in a model.
-If it occurs more than once, all other occurences of the name do not introduce new symbols. (e.g. this happens with features in FDs, and works because features do not have a body.)
+If it occurs more than once, all other occurrences of the name do not introduce new symbols. (e.g. this happens with features in FDs, and works because features do not have a body.)
   * A name in a language `E` refers to a named element of another language,